garrandall/popular-music-data/tracks/hat-2-da-back-tlc.md

 Relatively speakin' I am no ordinary dip
 Cause I ain't reachin' hipped
 Til you be thinkin' I'm flipped
-And that is ooooh on the TLC tip
+And that is oh the TLC tip

 1-2-3-4 y'all
 Here we go again